charlieocurtis/cs39440-project/diary.md

 > ### Week 3 (14th Feb - 20th Feb):
 >
 > Monday - Saturday: Reading into IQAA, also looked into creating bitmaps from images (thinking ahead to when trying to write scripts for data analysis)
+>
+> Saturday: Created a short test script to convert PNG to BMP, development for when statistical analysis is required